-After a brief advice and information in the office, 20 to 30% of people are able to stop overusing and then improve significantly.
+After brief advice, and information in the office, 20 to 30% of people can stop overusing and then improve significantly.

-After an organized withdrawal, 70% of patients can go back to an episodic status (<15 days of headache per month) and see their headaches improve by 50%.
+After an organized withdrawal, 70% of patients can return to an episodic status (<15 days of headache per month) and see their headaches improve by 50%.

 Roughly put, your chance of improving after a withdrawal is more than 50%!